quidphp/base/README.md

 - [Extension](src/Extension.php) - Class which contains methods to deal with PHP extensions
 - [File](src/File.php) - Class with static methods to create, read and write files (accepts path strings and resources)
 - [Finder](src/Finder.php) - Class that provides methods to deal with the filesystem (used by Dir, File and Symlink)
+- [Floating](src/Floating.php) - Class with static methods to work with floating numbers
 - [Fqcn](src/Fqcn.php) - Class with static methods to deal with fully qualified class name strings
 - [Func](src/Func.php) - Class with static methods to work with simple functions
 - [Globals](src/Globals.php) - Class with static methods to manage global variables
 - [Header](src/Header.php) - Class with static methods to work with HTTP headers
 - [Html](src/Html.php) - Class with static methods for easily generating HTML
 - [Http](src/Http.php) - Class with static methods related to the HTTP protocol
-- [ImageRaster](src/ImageRaster.php) - Class with static methods to easily work with pixelated images
+- [ImageRaster](src/ImageRaster.php) - Class with static methods to work with pixelated images
 - [Ini](src/Ini.php) - Class with methods a layer over the native PHP ini functions
+- [Integer](src/Integer.php) - Class with static methods to work with integers
 - [Ip](src/Ip.php) - Class with static methods to work with IP strings
 - [Json](src/Json.php) - Class with static methods to encode and decode JSON
 - [Lang](src/Lang.php) - Class to manage language text and translations
     - [En](src/Lang/En.php) - English language content used by this namespace
     - [Fr](src/Lang/Fr.php) - French language content used by this namespace
-- [Listing](src/Listing.php) - Class to deal with associative strings and arrays (test: 1, test2: 2)
+- [Listing](src/Listing.php) - Class to deal with associative strings and arrays
 - [Mime](src/Mime.php) - Class with static methods to get or guess mime types
 - [Nav](src/Nav.php) - Class which contains methods to build a complex pagination engine
 - [Network](src/Network.php) - Class with static network-related methods (dns, mx, ping, hostname and more)
-- [Number](src/Number.php) - Class with static methods to work with strings, ints and floats numbers
+- [Num](src/Num.php) - Class with static methods to work with strings, ints and floats numbers
 - [Obj](src/Obj.php) - Class with static methods to deal with objects, does not accept fqcn strings
 - [Path](src/Path.php) - Class with static methods to deal with filesystem paths
 - [PathTrack](src/PathTrack.php) - Class with static methods to deal with filesystem paths (without a starting slash)
 - [Request](src/Request.php) - Class with static methods to analyze the current request
 - [Res](src/Res.php) - Class with static methods to create and modify resources of all types
-- [Response](src/Response.php) - Class with static methods to change the current response
+- [Response](src/Response.php) - Class with static methods to alter the current response
 - [Root](src/Root.php) - Abstract class extended by almost all others
 - [Scalar](src/Scalar.php) - Class with static methods to deal with scalar types
 - [Segment](src/Segment.php) - Class that provides the logic to replace bracket segment within a string
 - [Server](src/Server.php) - Class that provides a set of methods to analyze the current server
 - [Session](src/Session.php) - Class with static methods to manage a session (built over the native PHP session functions)
-- [Set](src/Set.php) - Class with static methods to deal with set strings (test, test2)
+- [Set](src/Set.php) - Class with static methods to deal with set strings
-- [Slug](src/Slug.php) - Class with static methods to deal with URI slugs (test-test2)
+- [Slug](src/Slug.php) - Class with static methods to deal with URI slugs
-- [SlugPath](src/SlugPath.php) - Class with static methods to deal with URI slugs within an URI path (test/test2-test3)
+- [SlugPath](src/SlugPath.php) - Class with static methods to deal with URI slugs within an URI path
 - [Str](src/Str.php) - Class with static methods to work with strings
 - [Style](src/Style.php) - Class with static methods to generate an HTML style attribute
 - [Superglobal](src/Superglobal.php) - Class with static methods to deal with superglobal variables